plone/svn-migrate/README.rst

 We use a three-step process for the migration.
 First get local SVN mirrors of all plone.org repositories (via svnsync or bootstrap with a svndump).
-Then for a subset of projects create local git-svn mirrors.
-Finally create Git clones of the git-svn mirrors, run cleanup actions on them and finally publish those to Github.
+Then for a subset of projects create local git exports.
+Finally create Git clones of the git exports, run cleanup actions on them and finally publish those to Github.

-The first two steps are extremely time consuming, but both use sync approaches, which makes it possible to update them by new commits.
-Only the third step is destructive and requires a `downtime` for the affected project.
+The first step is extremely time consuming, but uses a sync approach, which makes it possible to update the data by new commits.
+The second and third step are destructive and require a `downtime` for the affected project.

 Detailed steps
 --------------